 I grew up in several Baptist Children and foster homes.
 My favorite residence was with Reverend Luther and Mary Keyes, who wanted to adopt me, but my mother would not allow it… she loved me.
 Even though she was not able to care for us children, she never gave us up.
 Reverend Luther was the only father figure I can remember.
 He was the pastor of Miami's largest Baptist church and a great help to my mother getting us into the Baptist-sponsored children's home system.
 From time to time, my mother would get married and reclaim us, but it never worked out, and we were sent to new foster homes.

 I spent my summers as a teen in Tennessee.
-While visiting my sister Jean, who was married and living in Chattanooga, I met my future husband, 14, a child bride.
+While visiting my sister Jean, who was married and living in Chattanooga, I met my future husband, 15, I was a child bride.
 He was a Marine stationed in Cuba during the Bay of Pigs.
-I lived with his parents, a wonderful religious family, for two years until my husband was released from the Marine Corps.
-We then moved to Los Angeles and were soon divorced.
+I lived with his parents, a wonderful religious family, for two years, until my husband was released from the Marine Corps.
+Our son was born at age 17, at 19 we moved to Los Angeles and were soon divorced.
 I settled into a single parent living with my two-year-old son, Gerry.
 I stayed in Los Angeles – just my son and me – and I worked hard to survive.
 I had no family, no friends, and no support… it was a long hard road getting there.
 I have no regrets.
 I'm proud of myself for making it against all odds…it was the beginning of my new life.

 Click to View More Modeling Pictures It was hard being a single mother at 19, but I was blessed to have worked for a doctor who taught me everything I needed to know to be a doctor's assistant.
 One day a co-worker asked if I wanted to go to a popular Beverly Hills nightclub called The Other Place.
 It was my first time in a club – I hadn't ever had a drink.
 It was exciting, and it changed my life.
 The lead singer in the band performing at the club that night, Mark Devlin, took an interest in me and soon started dating.
 Mark thought I should be modeling, so he had professional pictures taken of me, which led to a career shift,… another life-altering change.